tari-project/rfcs/src/RFC-0303_DanOverview.md

 ## Key actors

-There are several components on both the DAN and base layer that interoperate to collectively enable scalable smart contracts on Tari.
+There are several components on both the Tari Digital Assets Network (DAN) and base layer that interoperate to collectively enable scalable smart contracts on Tari.

 These components include:
-* Tari base layer - Enforces Tari monetary policy and plays the role of global registrar.
+* Minotari base layer - Enforces Tari monetary policy and plays the role of global registrar.
 * Templates - Reusable smart contract components.
 * Contracts - Self-contained pieces of code that describe the behaviour of a smart contract.
 They are compiled and executed in the Tari VM.
 * Validator Nodes - VNs validate smart contracts and earn fees for doing so.
 * Cerberus consensus engine - highly scalable, high-speed sharded BFT consensus engine.
 * Tari Virtual Machine - Runs smart contracts in a secure sandbox.
-* Tari - the token that fuels the Tari DAN.
+* Tari - the token that fuels the Tari Network a.k.a DAN.

 The remainder of this document describes these elements in a little more detail and how they relate to each other.

-## The Tari Base Layer
+## The Minotari Base Layer

-Obviously, the most important role of the Tari base layer is to issue and secure the base Tari token.
+Obviously, the most important role of the Minotari base layer (formerly, Tari base layer) is to issue and secure the base Tari token.

 As it relates to the DAN, the base layer also serves as an immutable global registry for several key pieces of data:
 * It maintains the register of all validator nodes.
 * It provides the only means of minting more [Tari] into the DAN economy.